-Clifford House Fostering values the work foster carers do, and the contribution they make to the lives of children and young people.
-Therefore the support offered to families who foster is vitally important to a successful placement.
-Clifford House Fostering provides flexible support arrangements for children and young people and their foster carers.
-Identifying and arranging the necessary level of support occurs when a child or young person and foster family are 'matched' at the placement planning stage.
-The support is then monitored and adjusted throughout the placement as required.
+Clifford House Fostering values the work foster parents do, and the contribution they make to the lives of children and young people.
+Therefore the support offered to families who foster is vitally important to enable safe and stable family life.
+Clifford House Fostering provides flexible support arrangements for children and young people and their foster parents.
+Identifying and arranging the necessary level of support occurs when a child or young person and foster family are 'matched' at the planning stage.
+The support is then monitored and adjusted as required.

-Clifford House Fostering offers the following support to foster carers:
+Clifford House Fostering offers the following support to foster parents:

-- Access to an experienced member of Clifford House staff, including a trained Social Worker or a management team member, 24 hours a day, 365 days a year. - Monthly supervision and support from a qualified and suitably experienced Clifford House Fostering supervising Social Worker. - Visits and regular telephone contact from a Supervising Social Worker, as necessary for the child in placement. - A minimum of 14 days' paid respite per year pro rata.
-Additionally, where the demands of a placement are significant, agreement may be reached for additional respite to be taken on a regular basis.
-This would be with the agreement of the child or young person's placing authority and would reviewed regularly to ensure that it is meeting needs.
+- Access to an experienced member of Clifford House staff, including a trained Social Worker or a management team member, 24 hours a day, 365 days a year. - Monthly supervision and support from a qualified and suitably experienced Clifford House Fostering supervising Social Worker. - Visits and regular telephone contact from a Supervising Social Worker, as necessary for the child in their care. - A minimum of 14 days' paid respite per year pro rata.
+On occasion a family may be experiencing significant challenges and with agreement of the child or young person's placing authority additional support may need to be explored.

-- Foster carer forums - A minimum of one unannounced visit is made each year by a member of the Fostering Service. - The service pays for each set of carers to have a subscription to the Fostering Network, offering additional opportunities to seek advice and guidance. - The caseload of Supervising Social Workers is a ratio of 1:12, offering high levels of consistent support and advice. - Public liability insurance that covers carers' work for the service. - Internet access to the Manual of Procedures (www.proceduresonline.com/pics/cliffordfost/) held and monitored by Tri-X Care and subject to an on-going process of review and up dating.
+- Foster carer forums - A minimum of one unannounced visit is made each year by a member of the Fostering Service. - The service pays for each family to have a subscription to 'FosterTalk', offering additional opportunities to seek advice and guidance. - The caseload of Supervising Social Workers is a ratio of 1:12, offering high levels of consistent support and advice. - Public liability insurance that covers foster parents work for the service. - Internet access to Policies and Procedures

-SUPPORT FOR CARERS' OWN CHILDREN:
+SUPPORT FOR THE CHILDREN OF FOSTER PARENTS:

-Clifford House Fostering appreciates that carers' own children are valued stakeholders within the fostering arena who are often seen as 'invisible carers'.
+Clifford House Fostering appreciates that children of foster parents are valued stakeholders within the fostering arena who are often seen as 'invisible carers".
 As such we endeavour to involve them and listen to their views from the outset.

-As a specific part of the Form F assessment process, the assessor will arrange individual visits to each of the carers' own children to seek feedback and views regarding their parents' decision to foster children within their family home.
+As a specific part of the Form F assessment process, the assessor will arrange individual visits to each of the children to seek feedback and views regarding the decision to foster children within their family home.
 Where appropriate, this process may also involve other members of the immediate family, or significant others.

-Following approval, we seek feedback and comments from carers' children as part of the Review process, and where appropriate or necessary, Support Workers spend individual informal time with carers' children, offering further support.
-In addition, views of the carers' own children are sought within supervision sessions undertaken as an on-going review of their involvement and feelings with regard to fostering within their home.
+Following approval, we seek feedback and comments from children as part of the Review process, and where appropriate or necessary, Support Workers spend individual informal time with children, offering further support.
+In addition, views of children are sought within supervision sessions undertaken as an on-going review of their involvement and feelings with regard to fostering within their home.